 Lateral adjustment

-2. Open the hood and loosen the two bolts securing the top lock plate to the hood (see fig. 7.2).
+2. Open the hood and loosen the two bolts securing the top plate of the lock to the hood (see fig. 7.2).

-3. Through trial and error, move the top plate until there is approximately 5.0mm clearance between the hood and fenders on each side.
+3. Using trial and error, move the top plate until there is a gap of approximately 5.0 mm between the hood and the fenders on each side.

 Longitudinal adjustment

-4. Remove the hood support as described in paragraph 9.
+4. Remove the hood support rod as described in paragraph 9.

-6. Working from the engine compartment, loosen the locknut and screw in the hood rubber buffer under the hinge.
+6. Working from the engine compartment, loosen the lock nut and screw the rubber hood buffer under the hinge.

-7. From the bottom of the wheel arch, loosen the four bolts securing the hood hinge.
+7. From below the wheel arch, loosen the four hood hinge mounting bolts.

-8. With the hood closed, position it so that the edge of the hood and the edge of the front fender are in line when viewed from front to bottom.
+8. With the hood closed, position it so that the edge of the hood and the edge of the front fender are in line when looking from the front down.

 9. With the hood closed and properly adjusted, tighten the hinge nuts.

-10. Install the wheel arch trim and bonnet support, then check the height adjustment.
+10. Install the wheel arch trim and bonnet support pillar, then check the height adjustment.

 Height adjustment

-11. Working in the engine compartment, loosen the locknut and screw in the hood rubber buffer under the hinge.
+11. Working in the engine compartment, loosen the lock nut and screw the rubber hood buffer under the hinge.

 12. Loosen the nut of the lower bolt securing the hinge to the hood.

-13. By trial and error, move the hood as far as necessary, tightening the hinge bolt each time until the top edge of the hood and fender are at the same level.
+13. Using trial and error, move the hood as much as necessary, tightening the hinge bolt each time until the top edge of the hood and fender are level.

-14. Then raise the rubber bumper a few turns so that the front edge of the hood and the edge of the fender are at the same level when viewed from the front.
-When adjustment is complete, tighten the buffer locknut.
+14. Now lift the rubber bumper a few turns until the front edge of the hood and the edge of the wing are level when viewed from the front.
+When the adjustment is complete, tighten the bumper lock nut.